 Our Swedish language classes meet weekly.
 Several levels of instruction; expert teachers.
 Print out your registration form and mail it in.
 Most classes are $112 ($89 for members).

 Tired of marking your calendar for Swedish Club events?
 Now you don't have to!
 Just visit our new Calendar page for another convenient way to keep up on what's happening.
 You can still visit our Events page for details on any upcoming event.
 If you know of something we should add,

 It seems that every time the Swedish Club is mentioned in local media, it has something to do with food and drink.
 Not that we're complaining.
-Seattle Metropolitan lauded us for offering the city's best Swedish happy hour, and the the Ballard News-Tribune liked it too.
-The Seattle Weekly found some nice things to say about our smörgås sandwiches and gave a blow-by-blow account of our pea soup challenge, while the P-I reported on our Swedish meatball cook-off.
+Seattle Metropolitan lauded us for offering the city's best Swedish happy hour, and the Ballard News-Tribune liked it too.
+Zagat placed our smörgås (sandwiches) among Seattle's top nine.
+The Seattle Weekly also found some nice things to say about our smörgås and gave a blow-by-blow account of our pea soup challenge, while the P-I reported on our Swedish meatball cook-off.
 And of course, our pancake breakfasts have gotten so much attention, they're practically a PR campaign unto themselves.

 Are You Needin' News from Sweden?

 Hit The Swedish Wire any time you want to catch up on events between the border and the Baltic.
 And for a weekly report on Swedish business, economy, politics and other news, you can subscribe to The Swedish Wire’s newsletter.